pippim/pippim.github.io/index.md

 You can leave a comment or question where the Stack Exchange answer appears.
 Each answer on this website here has a direct link to the original answer on Stack Exchage.
 <br clear="left"/>

-#### Github Repos
+#### GitHub Repos

 ![Inspectocat detective cat with magnifying glass](/assets/img/Inspectocadt.jpeg){: style="float: left" width="20%"}

-For Pippim programs on Github Repos, you can go directly to the repository and post a new issue.
+For Pippim programs on GitHub Repos, you can go directly to the repository and post a new issue.
 Issues can be bug reports, questions, requests for new features or enhancements to existing functions.
 <br clear="left"/>

 ---
 <a id="hdr3"></a>
 <div class="hdr-bar">  <a href="#" class="hdr-btn">Top</a>  <a href="#hdr2" class="hdr-btn">ToS</a>  <a href="#hdr6" class="hdr-btn">ToC</a>  <a href="#hdr4" class="hdr-btn">Skip</a></div>

-# Github Pages
+# GitHub Pages

-This website was created on **Github Pages**.
-You can download (or simply view) this website [on GitHub](https://github.com/pippim/pippim.github.io/edit/main/index.md "See this website code on Github Pages").
+This website was created on **GitHub Pages**.
+You can download (or simply view) this website [on GitHub](https://github.com/pippim/pippim.github.io/edit/main/index.md "See this website code on GitHub Pages").
 This current page for example you can find in the markdown file called `index.md`.

-With Github Pages you can very quickly get your own webiste up and running by simply picking from a collection of website designs called themes.
-Github Pages is free to use.
+With GitHub Pages you can very quickly get your own webiste up and running by simply picking from a collection of website designs called themes.
+GitHub Pages is free to use.
 Although you will likely do most of your writing from a MAC, Linux or Windows PC, one of the cool things is you can change your website from a cell phone.